benabed/clik/doc/installing.rst

 Using these options allow to point the installer to a pmclib install in order to allow the linking of clik with pmclib.

-Special case: the mkl library
+ADVANCED: Special case: the mkl library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This option is only for advanced users.